 - One Simple Wish has a list of wishes from foster youth.
 The wishes are compiled by social workers and other professionals who work with children.

 - Call your local Salvation Army to see if they have an Angel Tree Program.
-You can use the site’s zip code search to find your location.
+You can use the site’s zip code search to find your location, but you will need to call (scroll to find the zip code tool).
 Some locations will allow businesses to take an entire tree for their lobby.

 - Operation Santa.
 This site allows you to provide gifts to kids who write letters to Santa.
-Here’s their list of participating post offices.
-(Unfortunately, very few post offices participate.)
-If your post office participates, call your post office for details.
+Here’s their list of participating post offices for their traditional program.
+(A few post offices participate in only these states: IL, OH, MA, NY, CA, OK, FL, PA, DC) If your post office participates, call your post office for details.
+You can also participate in the digital program where you sign up online to provide gifts.
+This is offered in Washington, DC, Pittsburgh, Indianapolis, NYC, San Diego, Austin, Phoenix,

 - You can bring new unwrapped gifts to your local Toys for Tots drop off center.
 Toys for Tots is run by the U.S. Marine Corps Reserve and distributes toys across the U.S.